By Sungard AS

 A common reason for resisting migration to the most recent and secure technology is, of course, cost.
 But failure to do so in an age of increasing cyber vulnerability is a false economy.
 Upgrades can be a significant outlay for growing businesses, particularly the capital expenditure on new hardware that comes with the latest operating systems and security features built in.

 Sometimes there's no choice – new software won't run on existing hardware.
-However, innovative financing models for desktops and laptops can help spread the cost and minimise risk, especially when bundled with support and software licensing.
+However, innovative financing models for desktops and laptops can help spread the cost and minimize risk, especially when bundled with support and software licensing.

 Most major software vendors publish their support lifecycle and end-of-life policies, so customers are aware of the date at which the product will cease to receive periodic updates such as security patches, or support is gradually phased out.
 This makes it easier to plan and manage a technology refresh well in advance.